ConnorMcLean/POS-API/README.md

 Spring is used for dependency injection and additional features, whilst Hibernate was used for its ORM and query strengths.
 Hibernate also implements c3po to manage connection pool.

+User tables are currently WIP until security and front-end integration

 Build and run locally using Maven and Tomcat.

 Build: "mvn clean install"